rackerlabs/docs-cloud-databases/apidocs/rst/devguide/api-operations/get-list-configuration-parameter-details-without-datastore-version-accountid-datastores-versions-versionid-parameters-parameterid.rst

+This operation does not accept a request body.

-**Example List Configuration Parameter Details Without Datastore: JSON request**
+**Example List configuration parameter details without datastore: JSON request**

 .. code::